firebolt-db/godocs/docs/sql_reference/information-schema/engine-metrics-history.md

 ## Columns in information_schema.engine_metrics_history

-Each row has the following columns with information about each query in query history.
+Each row has the following columns with information about each engine cluster.

 | Column Name       | Data Type   | Description                                                                                |
 |:------------------|:------------|:-------------------------------------------------------------------------------------------|